 Radovljica is a good example of scenic little towns with traditional architecture you can find all around Slovenia.
-The small public square in the middle of the town is surrounded with buildings from the 14th and 15thcentury and the town also houses a beekeeping museum about Slovenia’s beekeeping tradition, an activity still very much alive and a part of our national identity.
+The small public square in the middle of the town is surrounded by buildings from the 14th and 15thcentury and the town also houses a beekeeping museum about Slovenia’s beekeeping tradition, an activity still very much alive and a part of our national identity.

-It's centre is on the UNESCO World Heritage List and the town is a great destination for both outdoor activities, as well as taking a look at Slovenia’s mining industry past.
+Its center is on the UNESCO World Heritage List and the town is a great destination for both outdoor activities, as well as taking a look at Slovenia’s mining industry past.

 Idrija is the oldest mining town in Slovenia and in the past held the second-largest mercury mine in the world.
 Today, part of the mine has been turned into a museum, where visitors can get a feel for the working and living conditions of mercury miners in the past.